SIDNEYHOLMES/sidney-holmes.github.io/README.md

 8) in terminal => os install

 ## Most recent problems
 OS test with the portfolio and website is
 "Portfolio "before each" hook for "should have <head> tag"

+fizzBuzz does not work for some unknown reason

+printObjectValuesInReverse() just dosent work either for some unknown reason